bin0d9/bin0d9/README.md

-- 👋 Hi, I’m Binod Bhandari, just graduated in the field of B.Sc.
-CSIT (Nepal)
+- 👋 Hi, I’m Binod Bhandari, graduated in the field of Bachelor of Science in Computer Science and Information Technology (BSc.
+CSIT - Nepal)
 - Front-End developer
 - Network Technician
 - Content Writer